mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 Hanh, Thich Nhat.
 The Heart of the Buddha's Teaching (p.
 69).
 Potter/Ten Speed/Harmony/Rodale.
 Kindle Edition.
 ```

-By realizing our bodies are a part of the natural forces of reality it helps us to ground ourselves in a reality where we are part of these natural forces inside and out.
+By realizing our bodies contain all of the elements of nature it helps us to ground ourselves in a reality where we are part of these natural forces inside and out.
 We are no longer just a mind encapsulated by a body with needs and desires.
-"We
+"We are everywhere."
+P69

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3MDkwMTU2MSwtMzg3MzM3NDMxLC02ND
+eyJoaXN0b3J5IjpbLTQ0MjUwNTcyMiwtMzg3MzM3NDMxLC02ND
 E3MTE1NzgsMjEzMTA4OTQ2NywyMTA5MjIwMTQxLDE0NTcyODE3
 NzUsMzEyMzc5OTU1LDE1MjkwMTQ1NzgsNzcxODI1OTYsLTEyMD
 c1MTM3MjQsMTc2ODU5MTMxNywtMTI4OTYyNDYwMywtMjczNTAz